hyperk/hk-comp/README.md

 ### Submit requests for replicating files between two locations

 The following commands will submit requests for transferring all files under `/t2k.org/nd280/raw/ND280/ND280/00003000_00003999/` to IN2P3-CC-XRD-disk using the input files.
-It will NOT check whether the file already exist before starting the transfer: you should only choose the files that need transfer using the commands from [here](Find-the-missing-files-from-a-Storage-Element).
+It will NOT check whether the file is already registered on this Storage Element before starting the transfer: you should only choose the files that need transfer using the commands from [here](Find-the-missing-files-from-a-Storage-Element).

 ```bash
 dirac-dms-find-lfns Path=/t2k.org/nd280/raw/ND280 > t2k.org_nd280_raw_ND280.list # grab all files from the DFC